uintdev/blog/content/qrserv-development-and-inconveniences-of-a-cross-platform-framework/index.md

 Make use of the information as you will and draw your own conclusions.

-I haven't gave myself that much of an opportunity to explore further into other avenues again for quite some time.
+I haven't gave myself that much of an opportunity to explore further into other avenues again for some time.
 Usually, this comes down to the lack of ideas of what to produce.
 Maybe I just need to look around for more inspiration, like how I've done so for graphical illustrations in the past.

 ~~There might be 'test' music I had thrown together on my main website.~~

 I've been exploring other programming languages and technologies.
 One I had been very satisfied with is Rust.
 Yes, it's as good as many are making it out to be.
 'Rust Analyzer' can be a bit buggy at times, but it's nowhere as much of a pain to deal with.
 Overall, it's a gift that keeps on giving.

 Our past (mistakes) makes us who we are today.
 We may not be able to change the past, but we can learn from it and change future outcomes.
-Do what would help give you satisfaction and happiness in the long run.
+Do what would help give you satisfaction, happiness and overall better results in the long run.